 When we go into the deep, we are spelunkers exploring with pick-ax and headlamp, mining for treasure held inside every story.
 Going into the deep means getting beneath the surface of a character and a story (and a reader), texturing and layering through the use of rich description, employing narrative strategies, creating scenes and mini-scenes for dramatic effective and much more.
 This eight-session track is for writers of all stripes—fiction and nonfiction, crafters of novels and memoir, creators of stories and personal narratives.
 Each session will include exercises that invite participants to use their work-in-progress or to go free-form with ideas for character or story.
 There’ll be opportunities to read your work aloud and ample time for questions.
 Handouts will expand on the work we do together.

-In the Deep: Mining Substance and Shaping Narrative consists of the following sessions:
+In the Deep: Mining Substance and Shaping Narrative sessions include:

 - Deepening Character: Mining the three aspects of character; the when and how of character descriptions; the necessity of desire, yearning and motivation; how relationships affect character